AndySchroder/bitcoin-wallet-wiki/Payment-Requests.md

 ### Scan-to-pay

 Scan-to-pay means you're being presented a QR-code by the payee and you're paying by scanning that code.
-You can generally scan QR-codes using the embedded scanner whereever you can tap the photo icon in the app: on the main screen, on the send coins screen or in the app widget.
+You can generally scan QR-codes using the embedded scanner wherever you can tap the photo icon in the app: on the main screen, on the send coins screen or in the app widget.
 Although discouraged due to security concerns, you can also scan using an external scanner app such as "Barcode Scanner".

 There are five kinds of QR-codes around:
 * Plain base58-encoded bitcoin addresses.
 Upon scanning, a payment will be prepared to that address.